david-04/david-04.github.io/src/content/docs/blog/exhaustiveness-checks-in-typescript.md

 }
 ```

-Only plain enums and union types (like `string | number`) can be checked for exhaustiveness via `satisfies`.
-To avoid non-exhaustive `if`/`else` branches for class instances, it's safest to embed instance-specific configuration or callback functions into the class itself.
-We can then access the relevant data/functionality directly from the log level intance:
+Only enums and union types (like `string | number`) can be checked for exhaustiveness via `satisfies`.
+When dealing with class instances, it's safest to avoid `if`/`else` and `switch`/`case` branches altogether.
+Instead, all instance-specific data and functions can be embedded into the class itself:

 ```typescript
 class LogLevel {